sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 ### Storage Warning

 Remoteval SDK notifies the user if the device is running out of storage space.
-This feature is toggled with the .storageWarnings scanning option.

 ### Feedback Gathering